rishav11/visualization/README.md

 ### Ann
 * Looped through json object to group stars by class
 * Created tooltip to display values of variables on hover
-* Styled stars, groups and text to make it easy to read and understand
+* Styled and animated stars, groups and text to make it easy to read and understand
 * Helped perform user studies

 <!-- USER TESTING -->